-How to use Final Cut Pro to do Green Screen and Chroma Key Editing
+How to Use Final Cut Pro to Do Green Screen and Chroma Key Editing

-Here are the quick step-by-step instructions:
+Or follow these quick step-by-step instructions:

 1. Import both your green screen footage (the video containing a green background, or some green elements that you want to replace) and the footage you want to use to replace the green into Final Cut Pro.
 (File>Import>Files)

 2. Drag the video that you want to be the background (the video that will replace the green) onto Video Track 1.

 3. Drag the the video with the green screen and place that on Video Track 2 directly above the previous clip.

 4. Double click the footage on Track 2 so it displays in the viewer.

 5. Go to Effects>Video Filters>Key>Chroma Keyer.
 This is the tool in Final Cut that will allow you to take out the green (aka, Chroma Key it)